Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 #### 3.3.4 Publication of Pictures of Activities
 *Legal Ground f, internal and external promotion of activities*
 Pictures are made at almost all activities of Inter-*Actief*.
 The photographed people are not explicitly mentioned by name.
 The name of the photographer is shown with the pictures.
 The pictures are filtered by Inter-*Actief* and published publicly on the website.
 Pictures that contain contents that Inter-*Actief* does not want to show to external parties are only published internally (for logged in users) on the website.
-At the request of a person with a reasonable interest, a picture may be deleted from the website.
+At the request of a person with a reasonable interest, a picture will be deleted from the website.

 #### 3.3.5 Storage of Purchase Data of (Former) Members
 *Legal Ground c, retention of financial records*